 Can I really share an account without sharing the password?

 Yes.
-You can send a time-limited, encrypted session link and optionally blur or block sensitive pages.
-You can revoke access at any time.
+You can send a session link, optionally blur or block sensitive pages such as billing screens, and revoke access at any time β the person you share with never sees the underlying password.

 Final recommendation

-If you’re organizing a couple of personal/work contexts on a trusted machine, Chrome Profiles are perfect—simple, free, and familiar.
-But once you’re handling multiple accounts in parallel, collaborating without credentials, testing across regions, or opening untrusted links, you’ll want the stronger isolation, sharing, and scale of Sendwin’s cloud browser.
+If you’re organizing a couple of personal and work contexts on a trusted machine, Chrome Profiles are perfect β simple, free, and familiar.
+But once you’re handling multiple accounts in parallel, collaborating without handing over credentials, testing across regions, or scripting logins for QA, you’ll want the stronger isolation, sharing controls, and automation that Sendwin’s desktop app and cloud sessions provide.

 Ready to try it?
-Explore Sendwin, check the pricing, start the $1 trial, and launch your first isolated cloud session in minutes.
+Explore Sendwin’s pricing, start the 30-day free trial, and launch your first isolated session in minutes.